ranja-sarkar/Demand_curve/README.md

 <img width="227" alt="image" src="https://github.com/ranja-sarkar/SuperStoreSales/assets/101544669/9c591eea-1b8a-4859-ab67-7250ed081a67">

 One can use Linear Model plot (multiple relationships) or Regression plot (single relationship) depending on the use-case to create the demand curve.
-However, a **linear regression model hardly works for price elasticity** and optimization, where price elasticity is the change in product quantity demanded or aupplied with unit change in price of the product.
+However, a **linear regression model hardly works for price elasticity** and optimization. **Price elasticity** is the change in product quantity demanded or aupplied with unit change in price of the product.

 **Interpreting price elasticity**